Jonesboro, Arkansas: History

 The Jonesboro area was first inhabited for thousands of years by indigenous peoples.
-At the time of European encounter, historic tribes included the Osage, the Caddo, and the Quapaw.
-The name of the state of Arkansas comes from the Quapaw language.
-French and Spanish traders and trappers had relations with these groups.
+At the time of the European encounter, historic tribes included the Osage, the Caddo, and the Quapaw.
+The name for the state of Arkansas comes from the Quapaw language.
+The French and Spanish traders and trappers had relations with those groups.

-After the United States acquired this territory in the Louisiana Purchase of 1803, American settlers eventually made their way to the area where Jonesboro is located.
-They began exploring, hunting, trapping, and trading with the local Indian tribes.
-A permanent settlement of Jonesboro was set up shortly after 1859.
-When Craighead County was established.
+After the United States acquired this territory in the Louisiana Purchase of 1803, American settlers eventually made their way to an area near Jonesboro.
+They began exploring, hunting, trapping, and trading with local Indian tribes.
+The permanent settlement of Jonesboro was established shortly after 1859, when Craighead County was established.

 In 1859, land was taken from nearby Greene, Mississippi, and Poinsett counties and was used to form Craighead County.
 Jonesboro was designated as the original county seat.
-As the population increased in the west of the county, Lake City was named as the second seat.
+As the population increased to the west of the county, Lake City was named as the second seat.
 Jonesboro had 150 residents in 1859.
 It was named after State Senator William A. Jones in recognition of his support for the formation of Craighead County.
 Originally spelled Jonesborough, the city name was later shortened to its present-day spelling.

-The Jonesboro Lynching of 1881 took place at midnight on March 12.
-The Decatur Daily Republican reported that four black men—Green Harris (sometimes referred to as Hawes), Giles Peck, John Woods (sometimes referred to as Jud Woods), and Burt Hoskins (sometimes referred to as Haskins)—had been arrested and tried before magistrates Jackson and Akers at New Haven Church, eight miles north of Jonesboro.
+In 1881, a young woman was brutally murdered in an apparent robbery.
+Her father had left their farm for a short while and returned to find her in a pool of her own blood.
+Four black men were arrested in conjunction with the crime, and after their trial, The Jonesboro Lynching of 1881 took place at midnight on March 12.
+The Decatur Daily Republican reported that the four men, called Green Harris (sometimes referred to as Hawes), Giles Peck, John Woods (sometimes referred to as Jud Woods), and Burt Hoskins (sometimes referred to as Haskins)—had been arrested and tried before magistrates Jackson and Akers at New Haven Church, eight miles north of Jonesboro.
 The hearing, which found that the men were guilty, was attended by several hundred people.
 According to this and several other reports, the accused made a complete confession.
 The magistrates bound them over to the grand jury, and they were ordered taken to the jail in Jonesboro.
 The hour being late, however, it was decided to hold them overnight in the church under a strong guard.
 The large crowd gradually dispersed, "muttering threats of vengeance."
 Around midnight, between 200 and 300 masked men surrounded the church, overpowered the guards, and broke in the doors and windows.
 They seized the accused, dragged them to a tree about 200 yards away, and hanged them.
 Once again, the crowd dispersed, "leaving the bodies of their victims dangling in the air and presenting a horrible spectacle in the moonlight."
 According to the Republican, "The crime and punishment form one of the blackest pages in the annals of the state."